Information we collect and how it is used

 Information that identifies your vehicle and other personal information may be shared when it is necessary to provide various Hum services, such as alerting emergency personnel of your location if a crash is detected, helping authorities locate your vehicle if you report it stolen or helping roadside assistance services locate your vehicle.

 Hum information may also be used on its own or in combination with other Verizon information about you to determine aggregate insights about Hum users.
 For example, a company may find it valuable to know the number of vehicles on different roads at various times during the day and the percent of drivers of those vehicles that are in a certain age range.
 Hum information may also be shared with third parties in a way that does not identify you personally.
 For example, it may be used to provide traffic reporting or similar services or to inform car manufacturers about characteristics of different vehicle models.

 You control whether the Hum app collects location and motion information from your mobile device.
 You can change those permissions at any time through your mobile device settings.
-If you disable location and/or motion activity information collection, the driver safety score feature will be disabled.
+If you disable location and/or motion activity information collection or turn off the driver safety score feature within the app, the feature will be disabled.

 We may offer you the choice to share your information with others, such as insurance providers, to determine whether you may be eligible for discounts or other benefits.